 If the chain is seriously worn, adjusting it just short of binding will result in rough running and low efficiency, because it will not engage the teeth of the sprockets evenly.
 A new chain on a worn sprocket will also run roughly.
 Check the chain and sprocket for wear and replace as needed.

 Once you have adjusted the chain slack, you will probably find that it doesn't remain constant as you turn the crank.
 The slack varies because the chainring and sprocket aren't perfectly centered.
-If you press the wrench down against the middle of the top run of chain, you can easily see how the amount of slack varies.
+If you press the wrench down against the middle of the top run of chain while turning the cranks, you can easily see how the amount of slack varies.

 It is usually possible to center the chainring.
 Set the rear axle so that the chain pulls taut at the tightest part of the cranks' rotation.
 One at a time, loosen up each of the stack bolts, and tighten it back just finger tight.
 Turn the crank slowly and watch for the chain to get to its tightest point.
 Strike the taut chain lightly with a convenient tool to make the chainring move a bit on its spider.
 Then rotate the crank some more, finding the new tightest spot, and repeat as necessary.

 This takes a little bit of your hands' learning how hard to hit the chain, and how loose to set the stack bolts, but it is really quite easy to learn.